 This type of claim is designed to compensate families for the loss of their loved one and their loved one’s contribution to the family unit.
-A wrongful death claim can be extremely emotionally challenging, but it can benefit the family of a victim a great deal.
+A wrongful death claim can be extremely emotionally challenging, but it can benefit the family of the deceased a great deal.

 Wrongful Death Lawsuits

-Today, family members can assert a wrongful death claim against a wrongdoer if the victim would have had a personal injury claim if he or she had lived.
-This rule allows the family to sue for essentially the same types of damages that would have been available to the victim, plus additional benefits, including:
+Today, family members can assert a wrongful death claim against a wrongdoer if the deceased would have had a personal injury claim if he or she had lived.
+This rule allows the family to sue for essentially the same types of damages that would have been available to the deceased, plus additional benefits, including:

 - Loss of future wages for the individual’s remaining life if he or she had not been killed

-- Loss of care, comfort, guidance, etc. that the victim would have provided to family members
+- Loss of care, comfort, guidance, etc. that the deceased would have provided to family members

 - Funeral expenses

 - Burial expenses

 In some cases, punitive damages may be available if the wrongdoer’s actions were especially egregious.
 The Court must specifically find that the wrongdoer engaged in reckless conduct or willfully or maliciously brought about the individual’s death.

 Filing for a Wrongful Death Claim